laurentpayot/floweret/README.md

 )

 await getUserById(1234) // {id: 1234, name: "Bob"}
-await getUserById(0) // TypeMismatch: Result should be a promise of type 'Object or null' instead of String "anonymous".
+await getUserById(0) // TypeError: Result should be a promise of type 'Object or null' instead of String "anonymous".
 ```

 ### Any type